Kean Scicluna

-Kean Scicluna (born 12 September 2006) is a Maltese footballer who plays as a defensive midfielder for Żabbar St. Patrick F.C. on loan from Ħamrun Spartans F.C., and the Malta national team.
+Kean Scicluna (born 12 September 2006) is a Maltese footballer who plays as a defensive midfielder for Żabbar St. Patrick F.C., on loan from Ħamrun Spartans F.C., and the Malta national team.

 Club career

-Scicluna came through the Qormi nursery before moving to Ħamrun Spartans, where he made senior league appearances in the Maltese Premier League.
+Scicluna came through the Qormi academy before moving to Ħamrun Spartans, where he made senior league appearances in the Maltese Premier League.

-On 18 July 2025 he joined newly promoted Żabbar St. Patrick on loan from Ħamrun Spartans for the 2025–26 season, a move also announced by the club.
-He went on to feature regularly in the opening round of the Premier League season for Żabbar.
+On 18 July 2025 he joined newly promoted Żabbar St. Patrick on loan from Ħamrun Spartans for the 2025–26 season.
+He featured regularly in the opening round of the Premier League season for Żabbar.

 International career

-Scicluna made his senior international debut for Malta on 9 September 2025 in a 3–1 friendly win over San Marino at Ta’ Qali, with the Malta FA and local media confirming his debut later that month.
-UEFA list him as a midfielder, club number 55, for Saint Patrick FC.
+Scicluna made his senior international debut for Malta on 9 September 2025 in a 3–1 friendly win over San Marino at Ta’ Qali.

 Style of play

 Primarily a defensive midfielder, Scicluna has also been deployed at centre-back.